TheKlima/ipk-project2-2025-vut-fit/README.md

+A client application that can communicate with a remote server using the IPK25-CHAT protocol.
+The protocol has two variants - each built on top of the well-known transport protocols: TCP and UDP.
 Project's assignment can be found [here](https://git.fit.vutbr.cz/NESFIT/IPK-Projects/src/branch/master/Project_2).

 Documentation of Project 2 IPK 2024/2025<br>
 Name and surname: Andrii Klymenko<br>